multani/gcp-changelog/content/google-secops-siem/index.md

 * Suspicious Download from Filehosting or Chat Platform in Chrome Management
 * Chrome Suspicious Download Event from Newly Observed Domain in Environment

-### Announcement

-**New rules for Chrome Enterprise Premium**

-Curated Detections has been enhanced with additional Chrome Enterprise Premium Browser Threat detections.
-The following rules have been added to the rulepack:

-* Archive Exfiltration Event to Non-Google Websites
-* Google Chrome Navigation Event to Shortened URLs
-* Suspicious Download from Filehosting or Chat Platform in Chrome Management
-* Chrome Suspicious Download Event from Newly Observed Domain in Environment

 ---
 ## 2025-10-26

-### Feature

-**Delete high-load SOAR environments**

-You can now easily delete environments with heavy loads directly from the platform.

 ### Announcement